-Lifestyle Prescriptions University is committed to highest standards in practice and ethical behavior and expect all Lifestyle Prescriptions® provider, health coaches and trainers to adhere to the principles outlined and commit to abiding by the following code of ethics.
-Compliance of the code of practice is mandatory for all Lifestyle Prescriptions® providers and it’s the responsibility of each provider to be fully acquainted with below requirements.
+Lifestyle Prescriptions University is committed to highest standards in practice and ethical behavior and expects all Lifestyle Prescriptions® Practitioners (Lifestyle Prescriptions® Health Coaches, Lifestyle Prescriptions® Health Coach Specialist and Lifestyle Prescriptions® Trainers) to adhere to the principles outlined and commit to abiding by the following code of ethics & practice.
+Compliance is mandatory for all Lifestyle Prescriptions® Practitioners and it’s the responsibility of each provider to be fully acquainted with below requirements.

 Writing Lifestyle Prescriptions®

 Lifestyle Prescriptions® are NOT medical prescriptions, no medical diagnosis, treatment or any recommendation of drugs or medicine can be provided unless the Lifestyle Prescriptions® Practitioner is licensed in the state or country they are practicing in.

 The process of writing Lifestyle Prescriptions® is exclusively focused on lifestyle habits.
 Lifestyle Prescriptions® are and can only be used to educate and empower clients to become aware of unhealthy lifestyle habits; increase motivation and compliance; and improve their lifestyle habits including but not limited to nutrition, fitness, stress management, sleep and social support.
 Lifestyle Prescriptions® Practitioner guides clients to access better resources and strategies to live healthier, happier and longer.